 There are very few recorded instances of coyotes attacking humans in the United States.
 Coyotes that have contracted rabies, as is the case with any domestic animal or wildlife that contracts rabies, may attack humans without warning.
 However, there are very few recorded instances of non-rabid coyotes actually attacking humans unprovoked.
-In most cases where coyotes act aggressively towards humans, a coyote is responding to the presence of a dog with the human and the aggression occurs within a few hundred yards of a den with pups.
-In those instances where coyotes have actually attacked humans, coyote populations were very abundant and coyotes were residing and foraging for food in residential areas.
+In most cases where coyotes act aggressively towards humans, it is responding to the presence of a dog with the human and the aggression occurs within a few hundred yards of a den with pups.
+In those instances where they have actually attacked humans, their populations were very abundant and they were residing and foraging for food in residential areas.
 In most cases, the attacks occurred on small children, and may have been due to hunger or due to the territorial nature of the coyote to exclude small “animals” from it’s territory.
-(Source: VDGIF)
+(Source: VDWR)

 Contact Us at (804) 729-0046 or toll-free at (888) 824-7383 for Virginia animal trapping, animal control, wildlife removal, pest control, animal capture, animal exclusion or wildlife management in VA involving: